 On May 11, 2018 a Tennessee resident, MARTHA KAREN JONES, residing in Knox County, TN filed a hernia mesh lawsuit against C.R.
 Bard Inc. and their subsidiary Davol Inc. This hernia mesh lawsuit was filed by the victim’s law firm in the UNITED STATES DISTRICT COURT for the Eastern District of Tennessee.
 The victim retained a local firm out of Cleveland, Tennessee.
 The Plaintiff asserted federal Court jurisdiction pursuant to: 28 U.S. Code § 1332 – Diversity of citizenship; amount in controversy; costs.

-5/23/2020-Update- Dulex hernia mesh lawsuits are currently being litigated in a consolidated Bard / Davol State Court Proceeding in Rhode Island or in a Consolidated Bard / Davol Federal Court Proceeding in the Southern District of Ohio.
+2/12/2022- Update- Dulex hernia mesh lawsuits are currently being litigated in a consolidated Bard / Davol State Court Proceeding in Rhode Island or in a Consolidated Bard / Davol Federal Court Proceeding in the Southern District of Ohio.
 Over 5,000 Bard hernia mesh individual lawsuits have settled in the Bard state Court consolidated proceeding in Rhode Island.
 More settlements are expected in the near future.
 The Federal Court lawsuit has not produced any settlements yet, but talks are ongoing.

 Bard Dulex hernia mesh lawsuit